vatsjijj/slate/README.md

 # Slate
 Slate is a very minimal build of Universal Blue meant to be a stepping stone to something like Arch or a branched Fedora release.
-It is also meant for enterprises potentially.

 Slate is currently based on version 42 of the [Universal Blue base image](https://github.com/ublue-os/main).